 Will 5G replace business broadband?

 Overall, no — in fact, the two will probably co-exist for quite some time.
-You can expect to see 5G and Wi-Fi being used as a collaborative network that allows all devices to be connected all the time in a way that makes the most of the speed and low latency of 5G but also the reliability and robustness of Wi-Fi.
+You can expect to see 5G and business broadband being used as a collaborative network that allows all devices to be connected all the time in a way that makes the most of the speed and low latency of 5G but also the reliability and robustness of broadband.

 5G Coverage by network

 All of the UK’s four major mobile network operators — Vodafone, EE, O2 and Three — have begun rolling out their 5G networks across the UK.
 Coverage varies by network, but it’s possible to check 5G status in your area on each of the major operators’ websites: